Kingston Collegiate and Vocational Institute: Athletics

 The team colours were blue and white.
 The team name for all sports was "Blues" and the mascot was a blue bear.
-The school competed in various sports including, but not limited to: rowing, cross-country, track and field, football, chess club, advanced chicken plucking, rugby, hockey, basketball, volleyball, soccer, mountain biking, curling, Ping-Pong, tennis, badminton, baseball, golf, swimming, and skiing, along with various other sports.
+The school competed in various sports including, but not limited to: rowing, cross-country, track and field, football, chess club, rugby, hockey, basketball, volleyball, soccer, mountain biking, curling, Ping-Pong, tennis, badminton, baseball, golf, swimming, and skiing, along with various other sports.

 Coat of arms

 A new coat of arms was formally conferred on KCVI by Ray Hnatyshyn, then Governor General of Canada, in 1992.
 It celebrated KCVI's 200th anniversary.

 The Latin motto, maxima debetur pueris reverentia, can be roughly translated to "Youth are entitled to the greatest respect".
 Another more literal translation would be "The greatest respect is owed to boys".
 The differences in translation are not an attempt to make the motto more politically correct.
 The Latin word "puer", refers to a boy (or child) under the age of 17 (juvenis would refer to older youth) and in the plural is used to refer to groups of children of both genders.